-Counsel may raise any objections to evidence and procedure that are enumerated in this guide in section 9.4 details some common objections below.
+Counsel may raise any objections to evidence and procedures that are enumerated in this guide.
+Section 9.4 details some common objections.
 While other objects are permissible on BC courtrooms, we have simplified the list of possible objections with the aim of maximizing fairness.
 We encourage all lawyers to familiarize themselves with, and practice using, the objections explained in section 9.